caddoo/caddoo.github.io/all_collections/_posts/2022-06-18-enforcing-architectural-decisions-in-your-tests.md

 ## Rounding up

-Making these checks part of your CI will help prevent your lovely original architectural decisions from going off the rails, it's up to you how many rules you add, you can write nearly an unlimited amount of rules, so be pragmatic and set rules that are important for you and your project.
+Making these checks part of your CI will help prevent your lovely original architectural decisions from going off the rails.
+It's up to you how many rules you add.

+You can write nearly an unlimited amount of rules, so be pragmatic and set rules that are important for you and your project.